qchantel/isomorphic-nodejs-server-react-demo/README.md

 On the first request, the server sends pre-rendered html and the client side code along.

-On further actions and navigation, the client side code is executed like on a classic CSR SPA app.
+On further actions and navigation, the client side code is executed like on a classic CSR SPA.

 ## how to use
 - `npm install`